gjbex/training-material/Python/Mpi4py/README.md

 1. `mpi_count.py`: count amino acids in a long sequence, distributing the work over processes.
 1. `large_dna.txt`: example data file to use with `mpi_count.py`.
-1. `reduce.py`: example of numpy array reduction.
-1. `round_about.py`: send a message round and round...